 Natalie has collaborated with Blind Ditch on their project This City’s Centre, and Exim Dance on their latest dance work Etch.
 She is also project lead for We’ll Meet In Moscow: www.wmim.co.uk

-Natalie is also and Associate Lecturer in Theatre & Performance at Plymouth University, and an Associate of the Bikeshed Theatre in Exeter.
+Natalie is also an Associate Artist at the Bikeshed Theatre in Exeter.

 Charlie is an Exeter based independent theatre producer and Associate Producer for Bristol Old Vic.
 She has previously worked as Executive Director & Deputy CEO for The Bike Shed Theatre, Exeter and Creative Learning Manager for Milton Keynes Theatre.
 She has an MA in Drama Directing from Bristol Old Vic Theatre School and BA in Arts Management from Oxford Brookes University.